 (5) A person, other than the operator of the facility concerned, who applies for a review of a decision must, as soon as is practicable, give a copy of the application to the operator.

-Penalty: $5 000.
+Penalty: a fine of $5 000.

 (6) The reviewing authority is to give notice in writing of the decision on the reference and the reasons for the decision to —